Corporate social responsibility (CSR)

 Corporate social responsibility: environmental impact

-Corporate social responsibility (CSR) can refer to a wide range of actions that businesses may make - from donating to charity to ethical trading.
+Corporate social responsibility (CSR) can refer to a wide range of actions that businesses may take - from donating to charity to ethical trading.
 One primary focus of CSR is the environment.

 What is environmental CSR?